The platforms, apps and tools I pay for (and the ones I don’t)

 Do VAs need all of these platforms and tools?

-They worry that if they don’t understand what these platforms or tools are then they can’t be a VA.
-Or they think that they need to learn how to use all of them in order to be a Virtual Assistant.
+They worry that if they don’t understand what these platforms or tools are, then they can’t be a VA.
+Or they think that they need to learn how to use all of them to be a Virtual Assistant.

 But nothing could be further from the truth.